 Majors & Minors

-At the heart of your University of South Carolina Beaufort experience will be an academic journey that enlightens as much as it empowers.
-Students can earn a Bachelor of Arts or a Bachelor of Science in any of our 18 disciplines with the ability to concentrate in select areas, as well as the ability to choose from our 19 minors that will enhance your academic experience.
+At the heart of the University of South Carolina Beaufort experience is an academic journey that enlightens as much as it empowers.
+Students can earn bachelor's and masters degrees with the ability to concentrate in select areas and to choose from minors that will enhance the academic experience and future career opportunities.

 A degree in Communication Studies helps you develop practical communication skills for engagement around campus, in the workplace, at home, in society, and in the world.
 Students who earn a degree in Communication Studies successfully find employment opportunities in a variety of areas where effective interpersonal, organizational, intercultural, ethical, and media savvy communication expertise is required.